TL;DR: How to Develop a Mobile App

 Read more: 10 Features You Must Have in Your Mobile Apps | Guide for App Developers

-Step #3) Choose Platform & Technology Stack
+Step 3: Choose the Platform and Technology Stack

-- Development approach: native or cross-platform
+- Is native or cross-platform development more suitable?

-- Expected user load
+- Expected user volume

 - Long-term scalability

-Output of this stage:
+Output of this stage

 - Platform strategy

-- Development approach
+- Development roadmap

 Start with:

-- User flows (step-by-step interaction paths)
+- User flows

-- High-fidelity UI design
+- High-fidelity UI designs

 - Interactive prototypes

-Output of this stage:
+Output of this stage

-- Complete design system
+- Design system

-- Clickable prototype
+- Interactive prototype

-- APIs (communication layer)
+- APIs

 - Third-party integrations

-- How the app will scale
+- How the application will scale

-- How updates will be managed
+- How future updates will be deployed

-Output of this stage:
+Output of this stage

-- Technical architecture blueprint
+- Technical architecture

 - Integration plan

-Frontend development includes:
+Frontend development focuses on:

-- Building UI components
+- Building screens and components

 - Implementing navigation